In one big list:

 - Blind Without 'Em - I'm SEVERELY myopic.
 For instance, I can't see numbers on the calendar five feet away.

-- Brutal Honesty - put Heävy Mëtal Ümlaut on it.
+- Brutal Honesty - put a Heävy Mëtal Ümlaut on it.

-- Catch Phrase - "Knock me out with a shovel.", "That's terrible.
-Even with mustard." and "But seriously?!"
+- Catch Phrase - "But seriously?!", "That's terrible.
+Even with mustard." and "What the fuck is THAT shit?!"

 - Cluster F-Bomb - how about calling my elementary school teacher a "fucked up bitch with a perm made with wood glue"?
 At age seven?
 On a side note, when my mom saw the teacher's aforementioned hairdo, she kinda agreed with the second part.